On the discrete version of the Kerr-Newman solution

-Taking into account some features of the discrete functional integral measure, we obtain a configuration with some finite nonzero typical edge length scale $b$ as an optimal starting point for the perturbative expansion of the functional integral.
-(There is an indirect analogy with a body spontaneously choosing an equilibrium position in a potential well.)
 For the discrete Schwarzschild problem, we consider such a configuration that is Schwarzschild-like at large distances (where discreteness can be neglected) \cite{Kha1,our}.
 The central singularity is cut off at the typical edge length scale.
 The simplicial electromagnetic field has been formulated in the literature \cite{Sor,Wein}.
 Taking this into account, we have analyzed the discrete Reissner–Nordström problem \cite{our3}.
 The analysis is reduced to the analysis of a finite-difference form of the Einstein-Maxwell equations.
 In addition to eliminating the central singularity, we obtain a refinement of the behavior of the electromagnetic contribution to the metric when approaching the center (an abrupt sign change).